Clyde-Kertzer/clydekertzer.com/_pages/about.md

   - /about.html
 ---

 Hello!
-My name is Clyde Kertzer and I am a junior studying mathematics at University of Colorado, Boulder.
-I hope to go to grad school for number theory, but I also enjoy representation theory, and character theory!
+My name is Clyde Kertzer and I am a senior studying mathematics at University of Colorado, Boulder.
+I hope to go to grad school for number theory, but I also enjoy representation theory and character theory!

 ---